(888) 340-0089

 • Not a permanent structure

 Fiscal sponsorship is helpful for testing ideas before forming a full nonprofit corporation.
+The National Network of Fiscal Sponsors provides additional guidance on how sponsorship arrangements work and what responsibilities sponsors and projects share.

 Quick Comparison of Nonprofit Structures